Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-2.md

 <figcaption>Cows?
 Cows.</figcaption>
 </figure>

 After about 30km, I left Aurora and Wesley behind, because I still wanted to reach Llanes, the next stop on Buen Camino.
-My left foot had started to get sore, but I foolishly pressed on, eager to arrive before dark.
+My left foot was sore, but I foolishly pressed on, eager to arrive before dark.
 Unfortunately, this resulted in the emergence of my first blister of the trip.
 I had to ascend a mountain trail, passing through a village.
 Due to FOMO, I also took a brief detour to visit a cliffside viewing point.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231015_172928.jpg') }}"